-- (a) (i) Faculty workload consists of three principal areas of endeavour: 1) Teaching, 2) Scholarly Activity (defined as research, scholarship or creative activity), and 3) Service to the University and broader communities. - (ii) Due to the small size of the University and the willingness of the members to offer a sufficient range of courses to maintain viable programmes, the normal teaching load defined in Article 16:02 (a) (v) is somewhat high.
-As a consequence, it is recognized that less time may be devoted to other activities as specified in article 16:02 (a) (i) than is the practice at larger Canadian universities. - (iii) Teaching will normally take place during the fall/winter terms, but may be subject to alternate scheduling as specified in Article 16:02 (a) and (b).
-Scholarly activity and service continue as year-round activities, with the exception of the annual twenty-two days vacation time. - (iv) In addition to the academic activities specified above, the University requires that faculty be involved in the counselling and supervision of students. - (v) (a) The standard teaching load for all faculty, is fifteen credits per year.
-In addition, for courses with a scheduled weekly three-hour laboratory, the laboratory will be taught by laboratory instructors, except through prior special written arrangement with the Dean, in which case the faculty member instructing his or her own laboratory if approved will receive half an overload stipend or half an equivalent course credit reduction for so doing.
-In the case of team- taught courses, each Member shall receive credit for that portion of the course delivered by them, on a pro-rated basis. - (b) For sabbatical purposes, a twelve-month sabbatical ending June 30, 2011, will be followed by an academic year with a fifteen-credit teaching load.
-A six-month sabbatical ending in December 2011 or thereafter will be followed by a semester with a nine-credit teaching load, and the member will bank the extra 1.5 course credits. - (vi) The staffing numbers of non-lecture teaching sessions defined as laboratories, tutorials, seminars, thesis student supervision, field trips, experiential or other sessions that appear in the Calendar shall be the responsibility of the Academic Dean.
-However, to ensure continuity with the lecture portions, all appointments shall be recommended by the Departments and Divisions concerned.
+- (a) (i) Faculty workload consists of three principal areas of endeavour: 1) Instructing, 2) Scholarly Activity (defined as research, scholarship or creative activity), and 3) Service to the University and broader communities. - (ii) Due to the small size of the University and the willingness of the members to offer a sufficient range of courses to maintain viable programs, the normal instructing load defined in Article 16:02 (a) (v) is somewhat high.
+As a consequence, it is recognized that less time may be devoted to Scholarly Activity and/or Service to the University and broader communities.

+- (iii) In addition to the academic activities specified above, the University requires that faculty be involved in advising and supervision of students. - 1.
+The standard instructing load for all faculty is fifteen credits (iv) per Academic year which may be obtained through the instruction of Remote in person courses, Synchronous/Online courses and/or Hybrid Courses and/or Asynchronous/Online Instruction (Distance Education) courses as per Article 16.04, below.
+New faculty who commence employment after the start of the Fall term, but prior to the start of the Winter term, will have their normal instructing load prorated to 9 credits for that Academic Year.
+New faculty hired after the start of the Winter term, but prior to the start of the Spring term, will have their normal instructing load prorated to 3 credits during that Academic Year.
+In addition, for courses with a scheduled weekly threehour laboratory, the laboratory will be taught by laboratory instructors, except through prior special written arrangement with the Academic Dean, in which case the faculty member instructing their own laboratory if approved will receive half an overload stipend or half an equivalent course credit reduction for so doing.
+In the case of co-taught or teamtaught courses, each Member shall receive credit for that portion of the course delivered by them, on a prorated basis.
+Faculty members who have been awarded external research grants(s) may submit a request, in writing, for a three (3) credit course release per Academic Year where required to fulfill their research goals, which will be subject to approval by the VPAR in their sole discretion. - 2.
+For sabbatical purposes, a twelve-month sabbatical will be followed by an academic year with a fifteen-credit instructing load.
+A member who takes a six-month sabbatical will be required to teach nine credits in the non-sabbatical part of the academic year in which the sabbatical is taken, and the member will bank the extra 1.5 course credits - (v) The staffing of non-lecture instructing sessions defined as laboratories, tutorials, seminars, thesis student supervision, field trips, experiential or other sessions that appear in the Academic

+Calendar - shall be the responsibility of the Academic Dean.
+However, to ensure continuity with the lecture portions, all appointments shall be recommended by the Departments and Faculty concerned.

-(vii) It is recognized by the parties that certain positions require unusually large amounts of time to be performed effectively.
+(vi) It is recognized by the parties that certain positions require unusually large amounts of time to be performed effectively.